TanishGH/ECOM/README.md

 Class-based Views

-Fully integrated with Django Admin

-Secure Authentication

-REST-ready structure for future API support
+Django admin by role based login on Django templating

+Secure Authentication use (http://127.0.0.1:8000/users/verify-email/test_verification_xyz_str/) for email varification although you can get the link in case you initialise the smtp creadientials.

 🛠️ Tech Stack
 Backend: Django (Class-based views, ORM)